juchain-network/chain-contract/docs/posa-whitepaper.md

 3. **Validator Management**
    - Review qualifications of new validators
-   - Make penalty decisions for违规 validators
+   - Make penalty decisions for jailed validators
    - Maintain quality of validator set

 ### Proposal Types